AndyShiue/Ende-readme/README.md

 }
 ```

-A `data` with a single variant all normal parameters of which are named is called a record.
+A `data` with a single variant is called a record.
 The compiler treats records different from normal `data` in subtle ways.
-Members of an instance of a record can either be accessed by its name after a dot (`.`) or by pattern matching.
+Fields (named arguments) of an instance of a record can either be accessed by its name after a dot (`.`) or by pattern matching.

 ```
 fn getX1(p : Point) -> I32 = p."x"